What is the living wage?

 By comparison, the national minimum wage is significantly lower.
-From 1st October, 2013 the national minimum wage will be £6.31 an hour for adults, and £5.03 for those aged 18 to 21.
+Since October 2014, the national minimum wage has been £6.50 an hour for adults aged 21 and over, and £5.13 for those aged 18 to 20.

 How much do people actually earn?

 However, there was substantial variation across the UK.
-The highest median weekly earnings were in London, at £653.
-The lowest were in Wales, at £453.
+Median gross weekly earnings for full-time workers were highest in London, at £658, and lowest in Northern Ireland, at £460.